Centurion774477/Borzoi/README.md

 # Borzoi
-Borzoi or read zillions of incessant (verbosity)!
+Borzoi or read zillions of incessant (verbose lines)